Mateusz837/northwind-sql-analytics/README.md

 ---

 ## Notes
 This project prioritizes analytical clarity and business relevance.
 It was designed as a portfolio case study, focusing on demonstrating sound SQL practices, clear logic, and practical business context rather than production-level performance tuning.
+The analysis is based on the standard Northwind sample database, which can be obtained from publicly available sources.